Melbourne in 3 Days

 Shrine of Remembrance poppy

-The area underneath the shrine houses the Galleries of Remembrance, a moving and informative museum detailing the role of Australians in conflicts around the world.
+The area underneath the shrine houses the Galleries of Remembrance; a moving and informative museum detailing the role of Australians in conflicts around the world.
 Entrance is free, although donations are welcome.

-Father and Son sculpture
+Galleries of Remembrance - Father and Son Sculpture

 We return to our hotel via Victoria Market to get some dinner.
-We need to refuel, we’ve covered a lot of miles and only eaten a chocolate marsupial.
+We need to refuel, we’ve covered a lot of miles today and only eaten a chocolate marsupial.

-Day 3
+Melbourne Day 3

 Welcome to Erinsborough